-Data collection and processing occur in three phases.
-First, project information is collected from a set of open primary sources, in both English and non-English languages, and relevant actors are identified.
-These sources include, for example, national government agencies of the host country, regional development banks, and project contracts, as well as some partner organizations including Power Explorer and GlobalData, our main sources of power plant data.
+Data collection and processing occurred in three phases.
+First, project information was collected from a set of open primary sources, in both English and non-English languages, and relevant actors were identified.
+These sources include, for example, national government agencies of the host country, regional development banks, and project contracts, as well as some partner organizations including Fitch Solutions, King Faisal Center for Research and Islamic Studies, Power Explorer, and GlobalData.
 Please see the glossary for a list of qualified primary sources by type, a definition of each source type, and the information they provide for inclusion in the database.

-Second, data is verified and de-conflicted.
-The actor providing the most comprehensive and recent information is treated as the most authoritative.
-In cases of conflicting information, our researchers defer first to information provided by the sources of funds, followed by information from implementing agencies, and, last, information from all other sources.
+Second, data was verified and de-conflicted.
+The actor providing the most comprehensive and recent information was treated as the most authoritative.
+In cases of conflicting information, our researchers deferred first to information provided by the sources of funds, followed by information from implementing agencies, and, last, information from all other sources.
 Decisions on the reliability of sources in the third category are made based on the judgment of the research team.

-Finally, if data is sufficient, projects are geotagged using satellite imagery and project documentation.
-At minimum, this requires a documented reference to the project’s endpoints, which are often town centers (for roads) or train stations (for railways).
-If this is the only information available, a straight line is drawn between the endpoints.
-If construction is reflected on the satellite imagery that corresponds to the path between the endpoints, or the project description indicated in documentation, the straight path will be modified accordingly.
+Finally, if data was sufficient, projects were geotagged using satellite imagery and project documentation.
+At minimum, this required a documented reference to the project’s endpoints, which are often town centers (for roads) or train stations (for railways).
+If this was the only information available, a straight line was drawn between the endpoints.
+If construction was reflected on the satellite imagery that corresponds to the path between the endpoints, or the project description indicated in documentation, the straight path was modified accordingly.

-Throughout this process, there are a number of practical challenges.
+Throughout this process, there were a number of practical challenges.
 Every day, new projects are announced, while others are delayed, modified, completed, or cancelled.
 There are many actors and different levels of transparency.
 There are few centralized repositories for project documentation.
-Projects vary in financing structures, and documents, especially for projects funded with domestic resources, are often written in local languages.
+Projects vary in financing structures, and documents—especially for projects funded with domestic resources—are often written in local languages.